-The results change if we include all existing grids in each year (whether they have observations or not during the whole sample).
-In this case, we cannot reject the null of a unit root in many of the annual characteristics, including the mean.
-12 This is consistent with the widespread belief that the global temperature has a unit root, a result that comes from an analysis of the annual mean temperature in the Northern Hemisphere (see Kaufmann et al., 2006, 2010, 2013).
-Nevertheless, this result is not maintained either at monthly frequency (Global, NH and SH), or individually grid by grid, (84% of the times the unit root is rejected) (results available upon request).
-Therefore, it seems that the unit root found in some part of the literature can be a consequence of temporal or spatial aggregation that produces artificial persistence (see Taylor, 2001).
-Other researchers (see Gay-García et al., 2009; Estrada et al., 2013) attribute the non-stationarity to the presence of structural breaks in the deterministic trend.
-13 In both cases, TT is able to detect the existence of a trend (see Propositions 2 and 3.)
+However, the results change if we include all existing grids in each year.
+In this case, we cannot reject the null of a unit root in many of the annual characteristics, including the mean.12 This is consistent with the widespread belief that the global temperature has a unit root, a result that comes from an analysis of the annual mean temperature in the Northern Hemisphere (see Kaufmann et al., 2006, 2010, 2013).
+Given that when using monthly series (Global, NH, and SH) there are no unit roots, it seems the unit-root behavior is a consequence of spatial and temporal aggregation that produces artificial persistence (see Taylor, 2001).
+Other researchers (see Gay-García et al., 2009; Estrada et al., 2013) attribute the non-stationarity to the presence of structural breaks in the deterministic trend.13 In both cases, TT is able to detect the existence of a trend (see Propositions 2 and 3.)